Sucking up CO2

 A marketplace for tech-verified carbon offsets.

-Preventing temperatures from rising more than 2°C requires aggressive forest conservation and expansion.
+Preventing temperatures from rising more than 1.5°C requires aggressive forest conservation and expansion.
 Forests are the cheapest form of carbon removal, yet we’re losing almost 20m acres per year to fires and ranchers.
 The biggest bottleneck to new conservation is that bringing projects online requires costly, manual, and unreliable verification.
-Over- coming these barriers could unlock billions for forests.
+Overcoming these barriers could unlock billions for forests.

 How it Works

-Pachama is building the marketplace for forest carbon credits to standardize verification and efficiently connect supply and demand.
+Pachama is building the marketplace for forest carbon credits to standardize verification, efficiently connecting supply and demand.
 They combine satellite imagery and deep learning to provide automated and trustworthy monitoring without large upfront costs to landowners.
 This lowers the barriers to new forest offsets while providing a higher- fidelity product for offsetters.

 DIEGO SAEZ-GIL CEO & CO-FOUNDER